 Student space center's experiment carried out on stratospheric balloon

 The collective scientific student project "Destiny", carried out within the Student Space Center of l'X, was selected after the presentation made by students in ESA’s ESTEC technical center in Noordwijk, the Netherlands, in November 2018, by the REXUS/BEXUS program to be flown on a stratospheric balloon in October 2019.
-Recently, the working team carried out the experiment.

 The REXUS and BEXUS programs offer opportunities for student experiments to be flown on sounding rockets and stratospheric balloons.
 Each flight carries a payload consisting solely of student experiments.
 The program allows students from universities and higher education colleges across Europe to carry out scientific and technological experiments on research rockets and balloons.
 Each year, two rockets and two balloons are launched, carrying up to 20 experiments designed and built by student teams.
 The REXUS/BEXUS programme is realised under a bilateral Agency Agreement between the German Aerospace Center (DLR) and the Swedish National Space Board (SNSB).
 The Swedish share of the payload has been made available to students from other European countries through the collaboration with the European Space Agency (ESA).